Sadret/openrct2-scenery-manager/readme.md

 - [safe mode] Queue layouts do not copy correctly.
 - Scroll position resets when list content changes.
 - Large scenery does not mirror.
-- Trackitecture does not work cross-map
+- Trackitecture does not work cross-map.

 ## Planned Features